coreservice-io/redis_spr/README.md

 # RedisSpr

-Make sure specific job can only be run over 1 process among different machines and different process.
-If some process is killed or stucked, the job will be switched to other process on some machine.
+Make sure specific job can only be run over 1 process among all machines and processes.
+If some process is killed or crashed, the job will be switched to other process on some machine.

 ### usage
 ```